“New Google Algorithm Update Out Today!” these 6 words are enough to cause chaos in an SEO professional’s blood pressure level.

 Google’s aversion to keyword stuffing unlocked another layer of inadequacy in the search engine’s indexing and retrieval process.
 In the pre-hummingbird Google era, search results gave you precisely what you typed in – whether it’s a one-word (“drinks”), a long-tail string (“who is the President of India?”), or even a well-known abbreviation (“AIDS”).

 It failed to provide in-depth answers or resources about the query.
-Hummingbird allowed Google to understand the context of the query and provide relevant information even if the exact keywords were not used by focusing on the search intent.
+The Hummingbird Algorithm Update allowed Google to understand the context of the query and provide relevant information even if the exact keywords were not used by focusing on the search intent.

 RankBrain Google Algorithm Update Revolutionized SEO